willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 ## The wake up - Thursday

 * Spore to Spore: The peculiar and fascinating life cycle ofc **[mushrooms](https://www.wikiwand.com/en/Mushroom)**
+* Blowing in the wind: How the jet stream creates currents of change around the world.
+It's helpful to remember we're all part of something bigger, and we're not going through change alone.

 ## The wake up - Friday